ontio/ontology/README.md

 - Node program `ontology`
 - Node control program `nodectl`
 - Wallet file`wallet.dat`, copy the contents of the configuration file config-solo.config in the root directory to config.json and start the node.
+- Edit the config.json file and replace the bookkeeper entries with the public key of your wallet (created above).
+Use `$ ./nodectl wallet -l -p password` to get your public key.

 Here's a example of single-host configuration: